Analytical chemistry: Thermal noise

-where kB is Boltzmann's constant, T is the temperature, R is the resistance, and $\Delta f$ is the bandwidth of the frequency $f$.
+where kB is the Boltzmann constant, T is the temperature, R is the resistance, and $\Delta f$ is the bandwidth of the frequency $f$.

 Shot noise

 Shot noise is a type of electronic noise that occurs when the finite number of particles (such as electrons in an electronic circuit or photons in an optical device) is small enough to give rise to statistical fluctuations in a signal.